TheAlternativeZurich/HackingSessionSheet/140-search.md

 In this exercise you'll use the `find` command to do some complicated file finding.
 You can "chain" filters, so for searching for a file that is called "asdf" and has size less than 50MB, you can do `find -name asdf -size -50M`.
 As usual, there are some more examples at the bottom of the manpage.

 a) Navigate to your home directory.
-b) Using `find`, search for all files that were created less than 5 days ago.
+b) Using `find`, search for all files that were modified less than 5 days ago.
 c) Using `find`, search for all the files that you have write access for.
 d) Search for all files that start with the letter `d`.
 e) Search for all files smaller than 1MB, but larger than 10KB.